 We celebrate Holy Eucharist (Rite II) Sundays at 10:15 a.m.
 This is a beautiful service in more contemporary language with sermon and full choir.
 Children’s chapel and childcare are available for this service.

 Have specific questions about childcare?
-Contact Gizelle Moran, our Director of Children & Family Ministries.
+Contact the Church Office.

-With 76 ranks and over 4,200 pipes, the pipe organ at Christ and St. Luke’s will be one of the largest in the Hampton Roads region once restoration is complete at the end of 2018.
+With 76 ranks and over 4,200 pipes, the pipe organ at Christ and St. Luke’s is one of the largest in the Hampton Roads region now that restoration is complete.
 We value our heritage of rich hymnody.
 We also have a stellar choir that has performed at the National Cathedral in Washington, D.C. as well as several locations throughout England.
 Read More